ryan4yin/nix-config/Virtual-Machine.md

 ## How to create & managage KubeVirt's Virtual Machine from this flake?

-Use `aquamarine` as an example, first upload the virtual machine to the file server:
+Use `aquamarine` as an example, first build and upload the virtual machine's qcow2 image to the file
+server:

 ```shell
 just upload-vm aquamarine